 Community Risk Reduction Division

-The Community Risk Reduction Division consists of a Fire Marshal and Fire Prevention Specialists.
+The Community Risk Reduction Division consists of a Fire Marshal and Community Risk Reduction Specialists.
 All personnel are directly responsible for code enforcement, fire plans review, fire investigation, and fire and life safety education.
 Staff are also heavily involved in public information, public outreach, and disaster preparedness for the City.

 The Fire Prevention Division of the Woodland Fire Department partners with the community to provide plan review services for both new and existing construction projects.
 Services include the review of designs and installation of automatic fire sprinkler and fire alarm.
 The Fire Prevention Division is responsible for ensuring these projects adhere to code requirements regulating the safety of people who will occupy the building or area.